 Commonwealth Alumnus Augustine Asamoah is the Research and Evaluation Manager at the Ghana College of Nurses and Midwives.
 Here, he reflects on the last five years of his work at the College and shares the importance of research and evaluation in ensuring the effective and efficient training of nurses and midwives from across Ghana to improve and strengthen health services nationwide.

 “Monitoring and evaluation has great potential for programme improvement and learning.
-You actually know what is working, what is not working, and it helps you create awareness about what these nurse education programmes can actually achieve at the end of the day”, Augustine says.
+You actually know what is working, what is not working, and it helps you create awareness about what these nurse education programmes can actually achieve at the end of the day”

 The Ghana College of Nurses and Midwives was established in 2011 by an Act of Parliament (Act 833) with the mandate to train postgraduate specialist nurses and midwives at the Associate, Membership and Fellowship levels.
 In 2015, the College accepted its first intake of students to begin postgraduate studies in nursing and midwifery.
 In the same year, Augustine joined as a research and evaluation coordinator, tasked with developing a monitoring and evaluation (M&E) framework to assess the College’s teaching programmes, knowledge and skill acquisition amongst students, and improvement in skills practice in health facilities following the completion of training.

-Augustine was part of the SickKids-Ghana Paediatric Nurse and Education Partnership Programme (PNEP) at the College, which was sponsored by SickKids Foundation, Canada.
+Augustine was part of the SickKids-Ghana Paediatric Nursing Education Partnership (PNEP) Programme at the College, which was funded by SickKids Foundation, Canada, and the Government of Canada.
 PNEP was a collaborative partnership between the Ghana College of Nurses and Midwives, SickKids Centre for Global Child Health, Canada, the Ghana Health Service and Ministry of Health.
 The overall goal of PNEP was to train 500 paediatric nurses from underserved districts and regions in Ghana between 2015-2020.

 Prior to his work at the College, Augustine had held monitoring and evaluation roles outside of the public health sector, however he credits his Commonwealth Scholarship and MSc in Public Health at the University of Southampton for changing his use and application of evaluation data to inform improvements in public health training.